MIND THE GAP NOW! JEAN-PIERRE MURRAY-KLINE TALKS ABOUT THE UN EMISSIONS GAP REPORT (First published January 2023)

 CLOSING THE GAP.

 It takes a country around 6 years to prepare to host the Olympics.
 The plan to battle Climate Change needs to cover far more areas of focus than an international sports tournament.
-Immediately and simultaneously we have to address sectors:
+Immediately and simultaneously, we have to address sectors:

 - Electricity,